Ayush4958/Js-Node.js/README.md

 ---

-# 📘 Lecture 4 – RESTful API with Express, MongoDB (Mongoose) & Custom Middleware
+# 📘 Lecture 4 – RESTful API with Express, MongoDB (Mongoose) & MVC Architecture
-In this lecture, the REST API is enhanced by connecting to a MongoDB database using Mongoose instead of a local JSON file.
-We also use custom middleware to log requests and implement full CRUD operations on a users collection.
+In this lecture, the application is refactored into an MVC (Model-View-Controller) structure while connecting to a MongoDB database using Mongoose.
+The project includes custom middleware for logging and full CRUD operations for users.

-### 🔧 Features Covered
+### 🛠 Features Implemented

+- MVC Architecture
+    - Models – Define database schema and interact with MongoDB.
+    - Views – Render HTML responses.
+    - Controllers – Contain route logic for handling requests and responses.
+    - Routes – Organize API endpoints.
+    - Middleware – Reusable functions (logging requests).

-- ✅ Mongoose connection to local MongoDB (mongodb://localhost:27017/firtsconnection)
+- MongoDB Connection via Mongoose.

-- ✅ Mongoose Schema & Model for User collection with:
-- first_name (required)
-- last_name
-- email (required & unique)
-- job_title
-- gender

-- ✅ Custom middleware to log each request with date, time, and path into logs.txt
+- Request Logging Middleware – Logs request date, time, and path in logs.txt.

-- ✅ REST API with full CRUD functionality:
+- User CRUD API :-
-- Get all users (HTML and JSON)
-- Get user by ID
-- Create user with validation
-- Update user by ID
-- Delete user by ID
+    - Create, Read, Update, and Delete users.
+    - HTML view for displaying users.